 Their program is by far the most intense I’ve seen in all the Christmas markets I’ve visited in Germany, with over 500 program points throughout the season and four stages with pretty much non-stop performances.

-The full schedule for 2019 hasn’t yet been released, but last year they had a full brochure available online of the full program, so keep an eye on the official Esslingen website here for that.
+The full schedule for this year hasn’t yet been released, but last year they had a full brochure available online of the full program, so keep an eye on the official Esslingen website here for that.

 Generally speaking though, here are some fun things to keep an eye out for…